Finding the Best Wireless Router

 D-Link’s routers are mostly on the tame side, at least with their looks.
 Matte black on black is the color combination here, with just a few peculiar angles to distinguish the AC1750 from the monolith in 2001: A Space Odyssey.

 The back panel features four Gigabit Ethernet ports, but unfortunately, USB ports are completely absent.
-This is a strange decision on D-Link’s part, especially considering that many less expensive routers, including TP-Link’s Archer C7 included, include USB connections.
-Speed, coverage, and network stability are all great, however, making D-Link’s device the best wireless router for streaming.
+This is a strange decision on D-Link’s part, especially considering that many less expensive routers, including TP-Link’s Archer C7, have USB connections.
+However, speed, coverage, and network stability are all great, making D-Link’s device the best wireless router for streaming.

-One very big advantage of modern D-Link routers is the accompanying software.
+One major advantage of modern D-Link routers is the accompanying software.
 The UI is very nice, with all the options easily accessible.
 You can even download a mobile app that speeds the setup process and lets you monitor your network traffic.

 This isn’t one of the market’s most affordable wireless routers.
 Priced slightly higher than TP-Link’s Archer C7 and lacking a USB port, the AC1750 doesn’t sound like a great deal.
 However, it offers one of the best router UIs on the market, fast home Wi-Fi network setup, and an impressive Wi-Fi range with optimization for streaming apps.
 For movie buffs and Chromecast fans, these are compelling features.